yakhyo/faceboxes-pytorch/README.md

 Following updates have been made so far:

 - [x] Re-written the training code and model architecture.
-- [x] Pre-trained weights and checkpoint file is available under `weights` folder.
+- [x] Pre-trained weights and checkpoint file are available [here](https://github.com/yakhyo/faceboxes-pytorch/releases/tag/v0.0.1).
 - [x] Made several auxiliary updates to the code.

 To Do